tbarlow12/tbarlow12.github.io/_posts/2018-8-31-bucket-list.md

     - [ ] Scala
 - [ ] Write a program in a functional language
 - [x] Write a program for a robot
+- [ ] Work on software that requires government clearance
+- [ ] Infiltrate a large system undetected
+- [ ] Place top 5 in a Kaggle competition
+- [x] Write a blog about your career